Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

 \subsubsection{Computing a PSNE}

-Given an instance \BNPG{\G} where \G is a complete graph, we show that there always exists a PSNE and it can be computed in $O(n \log n)$ time; the homogeneity improves the $O(n^2)$ algorithm resulting from Proposition~\ref{P:psne}.
+Given an instance \BNPG{\G} where \G is a complete graph, we show that there always exists a PSNE and it can be computed in $O(n \log n)$ time.
+Recall from Proposition~\ref{P:psne}, it takes $O(n^2)$ time to compute (or conclude no one exists) a PSNE of a heterogeneous $\BNPG{\G}$ with a complete \G; the homogeneity improves the algorithm to $O(n \log n)$.